 Top Ohio Nursing Home Abuse Attorneys

-If you or a loved one developed bedsores while residing in an Ohio nursing home or other long-term care facilities, we can help.
+If you or a loved one developed bedsore while residing in an Ohio nursing home or other long-term care facilities, we can help.

 With over 150 years of collective experience and a track record of long-standing success, we have the knowledge, skills, and resources to hold the nursing home accountable for their negligent actions – or inaction and get you or your loved one maximum compensation for any and all losses.
 We advocate strongly on behalf of injured victims across Ohio, with convenient locations in Akron, Canton, Cincinnati, Cleveland, Columbus, and Toledo.

-To learn more about seeking damages in a bedsore or other nursing home abuse case in Ohio, call (888) 534-4850 or reach out to us online to arrange a FREE, no-obligation consultation today.
+To learn more about seeking damages in bedsore or other nursing home abuse cases in Ohio, call our elderly abuse attorneys at (888) 534-4850 or reach out to us online to arrange a FREE, no-obligation consultation today.
 We are available to you anytime, day or night.